The best regular baby bottle

 The best baby bottle for breast pumps

 All baby bottles should be replaced after one year of use.
 If you can, it's generally better to handwash a baby bottle with warm water and a baby-friendly detergent than to wash them in the dishwasher.
 Read our guide on how to sterilize your baby bottles.
 You should replace the teats when the baby is ready for the next size or if they get cracked, discoloured, or start to thin.
-Remember, silicone nipples are firmer while latex is softer so they'll have a different endurance.
-Make sure to check these regularly.
+Remember, silicone teats are firmer while latex is softer so they'll have a different endurance.
+Make sure you check these regularly.

 Read our step-to-step guide on how to bottle feed a baby for more information.